Transition pathways connecting crystals and quasicrystals: Discussion

-In summary, we developed an efficient numerical method based on the HiSD to accurately compute critical nuclei and transition pathways between crystals and quasicrystals.
+In summary, we applied an efficient numerical method to accurately compute critical nuclei and transition pathways between crystals and quasicrystals.
 The computational challenge of the problem stems from the existence of multiple zero eigenvalues of the Hessian of different ordered phases.
-We solved this challenging problem by applying the HiSD to search for high-index saddle points, resulting in the solutions corresponding to the degenerate critical nuclei.
-Application of the numerical method to the Lifshitz--Petrich model reveals an interesting set of transition pathways connecting crystalline and quasicrystalline phases.
+We solved this problem by applying the HiSD method to search for high-index saddle points, resulting in degenerate index-1 saddle points corresponding to the critical nuclei.
+The proposed methodology is applicable to a wide range of physical problems with degeneracy undergoing phase transitions.
+Application of the numerical method to the LP model reveals an interesting set of transition pathways connecting crystalline and quasicrystalline phases.

 For the transitions between the crystalline C6 and quasicrystalline QC phases, two transition pathways, corresponding to a one-stage direct transition and a two-stage indirect transition, have been obtained.
-We found that a new, one-dimensional quasicrystalline, LQ phase, which shows periodicity in one direction and quasiperiodicity in the other direction, plays a crucial role to connect C6 with QC.
-Compared with one-stage transition pathway between C6 and QC, the two-stage transition pathway C6 $\leftrightarrow$ LQ $\leftrightarrow$ QC is, consistent with the Ostwald's step rule, more probable because the LQ nucleus has a lower energy barrier.
-The current study reveals the mechanism of the structural transition during quasicrystal nucleation.
-The accurate numerical results provide a comprehensive picture of critical nuclei and transition pathways between periodic and quasiperiodic structures.
-Furthermore, the proposed methodology is applicable to a wide range of physical problems undergoing phase transitions.
+We found that a one-dimensional quasicrystalline LQ phase, with periodicity in one direction and quasiperiodicity in the other direction, plays a crucial role to connect C6 with QC.
+This discovery is consistent with the phase diagram Fig.~\ref{fig:1}\emph{F}, where the LQ phase can be stabilized between the stable regions of C6 and QC.
+The two possible pathways represent different underlying mechanisms of breaking periodicity.
+Along the one-stage transition pathway, the periodicity breaks in two dimensions.
+On the other hand, for each stage of the two-stage transition pathway, the periodicity is broken along one direction.
+Compared with the one-stage transition pathway between C6 and QC, the two-stage transition pathway C6 $\leftrightarrow$ LQ $\leftrightarrow$ QC is, consistent with the Ostwald's step rule, more probable because the LQ nucleus has a lower energy barrier.